-PFA 461 - Senior Seminar (3)
+PFA 461W - Senior Seminar (3)

 Senior candidates for the B.A. in music complete a project appropriate to their interests and field within the performing arts.
 This project includes a written component and possibly a performance element.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: Senior standing in the B.A. in music program.